opsschool/curriculum/networking_101.rst

    be sent from one system to another using simple "socket" APIs that make it just as easy to send text across the globe as it is to write to a file on a local disk - a technological miracle that is often taken for granted.
-The ICMP protocol, used by the ubiquitous ``ping`` utility, allows small test packets to be sent to a destination for troubleshooting purposes.
+The ICMP protocol provides for Layer-3 device control messaging, and among other uses, allows small test packets to be sent to a destination for troubleshooting purposes, such as those used by the ubiquitous ``ping`` utility.

 *  Layer 5 - Session layer